-Day 22 of our Ramadan crafts challenge has us felting sheep.
-Since my middle child is a bit young for felting a shape on her own, I showed her how she can use a cookie cutter.
+Day 22 of our Ramadan crafts challenge has us felting sheep using cookie cutters as guides.
+Since my middle child is a bit young for felting a shape on her own, I showed her how she can use this simple method.

 Using the cookie cutter not only helps keep little fingers safe, but it also helps keep the shape longer.
 My daughter used a sheep shape and I tried my hand at a star shape.